boidushya/better-lyrics/README.md

 ## Usage

 1. Open [YouTube Music](https://music.youtube.com) and start playing a song.
-2. Click on the lyrics tab to view the time-synced lyrics.
+2. Click on lyrics tab to view time-synced lyrics.
 (This might take a few seconds to load)
 3. Click on a specific line to seek to that part of the song.

 ## Options